 How can CFD or carbon pricing help climate change?

-Good for the economy – This policy will create 2.1 million additional jobs over the next 10 years, thanks to growth in the clean energy economy.
+- GOOD FOR THE ECONOMY: This policy will create 2.1 million additional jobs over the next 10 years

-Bipartisan – Republicans and Democrats are on board and working together on this solution.
-Republicans support a market-based solution to climate change, including leaders from the Reagan and Bush administrations all the way through millennial voters.
-Democrats are rallying around this as one of the most effective climate solutions available.
+- BIPARTISAN: Republicans and Democrats are working together on this solution.
+Republicans support a market-based solution to climate change and Democrats consider this an effective climate solution

 What can we do as PCUSA members, congregations or judicatories?

-- Learn more about CFD so you can become better advocates for it.
-(See citizensclimatelobby.org/carbon-fee-and-dividend)
+- Learn more about CFD so you can become better advocates. ())

-- Urge your members of Congress to support legislation which embodies this approach, such as the bipartisan Energy Innovation and Carbon Dividend Act (energyinnovationact.org) which was introduced into Congress in 2018 ( and will be re-introduced in the new 116th Congress).
+- Urge your members of Congress to support CFD such as the bipartisan Energy Innovation and Carbon Dividend Act HR 2307 )

 - Enlist others (neighbors, friends, other denominations, environmental groups, etc.) to advocate for this approach.